Kourtney Kardashian Bends Over To Expose Cleavage In Tight Shorts & Fans Are Loving It

 Kourt bends over to show off her exposed chest as she also rocks a pair of skintight white shorts.
 The skimpy bottoms flaunted Kardashian’s curvy hips, tiny waist, and lean legs as she looked at the camera with a playful stare and stuck out her tongue.

-In addition to her tight ensemble, Kourtney wore her long, dark hair parted down the middle in the photo, and styled in straight strands that fell all around her shoulders and down her chest.
+In addition to her tight ensemble, Kourtney wore her long, dark hair parted down the middle in the photo and styled in straight strands that fell all around her shoulders and down her chest.

-She also sported a full face of makeup, which consisted of darkened eyebrows, dramatic pink eye shadow, a bronzed glow, and shimmering highlighter.
+She also sported a full face of makeup, which featured darkened eyebrows, dramatic pink eye shadow, a bronzed glow, and shimmering highlighter.
 She added pink blush on her cheeks and a dark pink color on her lips to complete the glam look.

 Meanwhile, Kardashian’s fans loved the snap, which gained over 95,000 likes and 500 comments from her more than 82 million followers in the first 20 minutes after it was posted.